 Math Learning with Guided Play

-The 2022 research by academics at the University of Cambridge gathered and assessed data from numerous, widespread studies and information sources, which collectively documented guided play’s impact on the learning of around 3,800 children aged three to eight.
-Guided play broadly refers to playful educational activities gently steered by an adult, yet give children the freedom to explore a learning goal in their own way.
+The 2022 research was conducted by academics at the University of Cambridge who gathered and assessed data from numerous, widespread studies and information sources.
+Collectively, these sources documented guided play’s impact on the learning of around 3,800 children through age eight.

 “… guided play aims to allow children to engage with and learn from their environment while receiving adult support that is contingent on their individual needs and interests.”